Middle School Curriculum

 Drama

-Text becomes a major focus in the Middle School Drama classroom.
-In Class 5, students gain skills as emergent playwrights by identifying and utilizing elements of dramatic text in writing, theatre exercises and activities.
+In Class 5, text becomes a major focus in the Drama classroom.
+Students gain skills as emergent playwrights by identifying and utilizing elements of dramatic text in writing and theater activities.
+Class 5 students also engage in a unit on collaborative playwriting and performance to further strengthen their skills.

 Visual Arts